-Potassium chlorate is highly soluble in water (69.9 g/L at 20°C).
+Sodium chlorate is highly soluble in water (696-736 g/L at 20°C for pH 4.49 to 8.70).

-Potassium chlorate in aqueous solutions is known for its chemical stability under environmental conditions (Urbanski 1998).
+Sodium chlorate in aqueous solutions is known for its chemical stability under environmental conditions (Urbanski 1998).

-Based on the chemical structure it is expected that potassium chlorate is resistant to hydrolysis and is considered as stable in sterile water across the pH range.
-There are no relevant metabolites, degradation, or reaction products.

-In the CLH report, the DS indicated that biotic conversions of potassium chlorate should not be assessed in standard OECD TG 301 tests for ready biodegradability and OECD TG 302 tests for inherent biodegradability because these tests only detect biodegradation of organic compounds under aerobic conditions.
+Based on the chemical structure it is expected that sodium chlorate is resistant to hydrolysis.
+Due to its chemical structure, sodium chlorate is considered as stable in sterile water across the pH range and there are no relevant metabolites, degradation, or reaction products.
+In the CLH report, the DS indicated that biotic conversion of sodium chlorate should not be assessed in standard OECD TG 301 tests for ready biodegradability and OECD TG 302 tests for inherent biodegradability because these tests only detect biodegradation of organic compounds under aerobic conditions.

 Degradation of sodium chlorate in the Sturm test (OECD TG 301 B) using a specific analysis of chlorate was thought to be possible by L'Haridon (2003) because of the existence of anaerobic niches within the sludge particles used as inoculum.
-These anaerobic niches do occur in properly operated biological wastewater treatment plants (high activated sludge concentrations and low oxygen levels of~2 mg/L) but not under OECD TG 301 test conditions (low level of activated sludge and oxygen levels of >>9 mg/L).
-Moreover, the amount of biodegradable reducing agents in a standard OECD TG 301 test also limits preventing chlorate reduction.
+These anaerobic niches do occur in properly operated biological wastewater treatment plants (high activated sludge concentrations and low oxygen levels of $\sim 2$ mg/L) but not in OECD TG 301 tests (low level of activated sludge and oxygen levels of > 9 mg/L).
+Moreover, the amount of biodegradable reducing agents in a standard OECD TG 301 test is also a limiting factor which prevents chlorate reduction.

-Ready biodegradability of sodium chlorate transformation can be demonstrated using the methodology of the Closed Bottle test (OECD TG 301 D) with one major modification (van Ginkel et al., 1995).
+The "Ready" biodegradability of sodium chlorate transformation can be demonstrated using the methodology of the Closed Bottle test (OECD TG 301 D) with one major modification (van Ginkel et al., 1995).
 The test was modified by adding excess amounts of reducing agents (fatty acids, amino acids, carbohydrates).
 A minor part of the reducing agent was oxidized with the molecular oxygen present in the bottles thereby creating anaerobic conditions.
 The test was inoculated with low concentrations of activated sludge, soil, digested sludge or dilutions of river and ditch water in line with the OECD TG 301.
 Complete removal of chlorate was achieved within 28 days with all inocula tested and most reducing agents.